brenthompson2/JUCE-Summer-Project/README.md

 ------------------------------------------------------------------------------
 ------------------------------------------------------------------------------

-			- Current Status - 07/17/17 ---
+			- Current Status - 07/24/17 ---

-- It has been a slow and laborious process attempting to get my first plugin to build and run
+- After struggling for a month trying to get both WDL-OL and JUCE plugins to build with Visual Studio 2017 on Windows 10 I switched to using JUCE on Ubuntu without any problems
-- After trying WDL-OL for 3 days I have switched to trying JUCE
+- In order to curb my desire to code while struggling to install everything, I took notes over a bunch of different tutorials in areas including: Audio Programming, Advanced C++, and JUCE Development
-- Currently I am unable to get an add-on from WDL-OL or JUCE to compile on Visual Studio 2017 on my Windows 10 partition
+- I am now finally beginning to build my first synthesizer
-- I am going to attempt to use the VS2015 toolkit and/or possibly attempt to use JUCE on my linux partition and use gcc to compile it
+- I just created some files, re-organized the project, and built it successfully
-- I have been doing a lot of research into coding with JUCE
+- Now I am working to produce my first sound with an Oscillator producing white noise

 ------------------------------------------------------------------------------
 ------------------------------------------------------------------------------

 			- The Development Logs ---

-There are a few reasons that I am creating these detailed log:
+There are a few reasons that I am creating these detailed logs:
 	- It serves as a guide in case I ever need to redo any of the processes
 	- It is a notebook to review and reference while producing audio software
 	- There are summaries of research such as articles, tutorials, and videos that I can always reference